profiler.rb is not concurrent-execution threadsafe

 - Should profiling be configurable, so that it may not show output per thread, etc.

-#9 Updated by Nobuyoshi Nakada almost 4 years ago
+#9 Updated by Nobuyoshi Nakada about 4 years ago

 - Status changed from Assigned to Closed